JasmineRimani/HIST-from-SysML-to-HDDL/CoRoDro/Readme.txt

 sudo -E apt update (-E maintains the environment variables) sudo -E  apt install ros-melodic-joy (-E maintains the environment variables, so you don't loose your export)

+Save the rosbags
+Save the rqt_graph and trees